openclimatefix/data-platform/README.md

 > [!Important]
 > Since this project is uses lots of generated code, these hooks are vital to keep this generated
-> code up to date, and as such running `make init` is a vital step towards a smooth development
+> code up to date, and as such running `make init` is a necessary step towards a smooth development
 > experience.

 The server can then be run locally using